In the late 1700’s and the early 1800’s…..

 Once the river thawed and prior to the beginning of the log drive each Log was branded with the owner’s mark.

-The Boom Company, located on the site of the old trading post in Marinette, reported that during the years 1867 – 1917 they put 10 billion 608 million board feet of lumber through its sorting gaps on the Menominee River.
+The Boom Company, located on the site of the old trading post in Marinette, reported that during a 50-year period, 1867 – 1917 they put 10 billion 608 million board feet of lumber through its sorting gaps on the Menominee River.
 Its biggest year was 1888 when 650 million feet were cut.

 Source: Herald-Leaders “Way Back When” serial History” 6th Installment.
 Fred C. Burke’s book Logs on the Menominee.